 When I'm not busy teaching, researching, or (sigh) sitting in a meeting, I like to make music.
 Much of my music-making has happened on the bass, where I've played jazz, avant-garde, and rock.
 Recently, I've been playing more guitar.
 I also have made some electronic music, and dabbled with the oud, a Middle Eastern lute.
 Here are some of my projects (mostly past, some present):

-- Currently, the Pantet is my main gig.
+- In Vermont, the Pantet is my main gig.
 Bill Heminway, Heimo Wallner on trumpets; Terry Simpkins on drums; Deborah Felmeth on piano and vocals; Ron Rost on keyboards; Steve Budington on guitar; Jeremy Harlos on bass; and me on guitar and bass.
 It's a free improvisation ensemble, though we play structured pieces from time to time.

 - I led a short-lived group called Kareem Khalifa's Pantet, featuring Mark Christensen (Chapman stick), Deborah Felmeth (piano, vocals), Kane Mathis (oud, drums), Ron Rost (keys), Heimo Wallner (trumpet), and me on guitar.
 We played a mix of my compositions, some well-chosen covers by other bandmates, and a fair dose of spontaneous improvisations.